AtesComp/Vinetto/ReadMe.md

    3. *recursive* : Vinetto processes any found "\*.db" files from the specified BASE directory recursively down its directory tree.
-      - As per *directory*, it check for consistency between a subdirectory's content and its related Thumbs.db file (i.e., it reports thumbnails that have a missing associated file in the directory).
+      - [TODO] As per *directory*, it check for consistency between a subdirectory's content and its related Thumbs.db file (i.e., it reports thumbnails that have a missing associated file in the directory).
       - It processes any Thumbcache_\*.db files.